byteduck/dimensneon/README.md

 - `perplexity` (`float`, default = `30.0`): The perplexity value to target for the t-SNE simulation.
 - `iterations` (`int`, default = `1000`): The number of iterations of the simulation to run.

+## Testing

+A test notebook is provided in this repository under the `tests` directory, where you can test dimenSNEon on a subset of the 10x scRNA sample data from 10x genomics.

+If you wish to run tests on different data, simply change `DATADIR` at the top of the notebook to point to another directory with scRNA-seq `barcodes.tsv.gz`, `features.tsv.gz`, and `matrix.mtx.gz` files.

 ## Credits